FF-ICE

 • a systematic collaboration or negotiation procedure between operators and ATM, which facilitates the determination of an optimal route and trajectory.

-FF-ICE Presentation
+FF-ICE Presentations

-Watch our presentation to learn more about FF-ICE.
+Watch our presentation to learn more about FF-ICE:

 NM implementation of FF-ICE Services